-contracts and Grants Management received, reviewed and processed more than 55 grants and more than 660 contracts, memoranda of agreement, and requests for proposals.
+CONTRACTS AND GRANTS - The Bureau of Contracts and Grants Management received, reviewed and processed more than 55 grants and more than 660 contracts, memoranda of agreement, and requests for proposals.
 In FY 2007 Grants and Contracts staff handled a workload increase of more than 20% over the previous year and completed the additional work without hiring more staff!